-Abstract-Cloud computing provides a feasible solution to data outsourcing, and hence forming a cloud-based data market, where data users buy data from owners through querying cloud servers.
-However, it also incurs new privacy and security problems, as data is under a centralized third-party instead of the data owner's direct control.
-Existing data markets are also questioned on their inflexible and opaque pricing, where the value of data ownership and the cost of query searches are mixed.
-In this paper, we consider blockchain-based storage as a better choice to ensure safe data outsourcing since data is spread out across many data points.
-We propose an Ethereum-based data market that provides distributed storage and correct remote data search.
-We design a new pricing model, where each query will be charged by two parties: owner (paid for providing his data) and miner (rewarded by performing query searches).
-We study a new cooperative search scheme through a proxy to reduce cost on the user side.
-Given that each user query is charged based on its number of keywords, then a cooperative search can reduce user-side cost by combining multiple queries into a group so that overlapped keywords will only be charged for one time.
-To ensure user QoE, a combined query should not be significantly larger than any of its original queries in terms of the number of keywords.
-The total price is based on the total number of keywords in all groups.
-Since it is a cooperative model with shared resources, we also study various incentive properties on the user side, yielding a cost sharing mechanism to split joint cost in a truth-revealing and fair manner.
-We further extend our market with a set of substitute data owners and propose a double auction mechanism to match users and owners based on their requirements.
-Experiments have been conducted on real query trace to demonstrate the effectiveness of our proposed scheme.
+Abstract-Lots of privacy and security issues in the current cloud-based data markets will be eliminated by taking advantage of blockchain-based decentralized storage services, which can provide a new paradigm for safe data outsourcing and correct remote search.
+However, existing data markets are also questioned on their inflexible and opaque pricing, where the value of data ownership and the cost of query search are mixed.
+Thus, a better pricing model is necessarily needed in an emerging decentralized data market.
+In this paper, we envision an Ethereum-based data market, in which the pricing model for each query includes two parties: owner (paid for his data ownership) and miner (rewarded by query search).
+We study a new cooperative search scheme through a proxy to reduce cost on the client (user) side.
+Suppose each user query is charged based on the number of keywords in the query.
+The cost reduction is based on combining multiple queries into a group subject to the constraint that the resulting combined query is not significantly larger than any of its original query in terms of the number of keywords.
+The total price is based on total number of keywords in all groups.
+As the optimal grouping depends on the pricing of both owner and miner, we build a small testbed to analyze how price setting will affect grouping results.
+Since it is a cooperative model with shared resources, we also study various incentive properties on the client side, thereby yielding a cost sharing mechanism to split joint cost in a truth-revealing and fair manner.

-Index Terms-Blockchain, cooperative search, cost model, cost sharing, double auction, grouping strategy.
+Index Terms-Blockchain, cooperative search, cost model, cost sharing, grouping strategy.